OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:20

-Phinehas the son of Eleazar had been ruler over them previously,
+Phinehas, descendant of Eleazar, had been ruler over them previously,
 and the Lord was with him.

 ---